 If that's you, then we have some books that may help.
 Each of them is packed with practical advice to allay any fears you have about finding work, managing your finances, keeping clients on board, and paying those bills.
-They're also shot through with passion and inspiration that will give you the emotional kick you need to stop talking about it, and start actually doing it...
+They're also shot through with passion and inspiration that will give you the emotional kick you need to stop talking about it and start doing it.

 Priced at £14 | Buy the book

 2. The Freelancer's Bible: Everything You Need to Know to Have the Career of Your Dreams by Sara Horowitz

 Written by the founder of America’s Freelancers Union, this is a one-stop, all-encompassing guide to being an agile, flexible, and successful freelancer.
 Topics include the three essentials of getting clients and the three most important ways to keep them happy; 13 tactics for making it through a prolonged dry spell; a dozen negotiating dos and don'ts, and plenty more besides.

 3. 100 Habits of Successful Freelance Designers: Insider Secrets for Working Smart & Staying Creative by Steve Gordon Jr and Laurel Saville

 The best way to learn about what a freelance life is really like is to talk to real-life freelancers.
 Here, 100 of them share the daily habits that continually inspire them to stay creative and business strategies that have helped them achieve financial success.
 Topics covered include deadlines, inspiration, competition, rules, respect, education, and how to handle criticism, and the designers’ opinions are all shared with honesty and irreverence.